Policies & Terms of Use

-The Office of Communications, with guidance from the college’s Information Technology Committee, oversees Williams’ web presence and manages web publishing platforms available to faculty, staff, and students.
+The Office of Communications, in collaboration with OIT and the college’s senior staff, oversees Williams’ web presence and manages web publishing platforms available to faculty, staff, and students.
 College community members are invited to use these resources to conduct the business of the institution and express themselves as members of the community.
 The policies below are intended to clarify how these resources may be used and what options are available to those publishing content on the web.

 Website URLs

 The majority of sites hosted by the college and managed by the web development team have URLs based on the college’s top-level domain (TLD): williams.edu.
-These URLs take two different forms depending on their purpose and the server on which they are hosted:
+These URLs take two different forms, subdirectory and subdomain.
+The subdirectory style is currently the preferred naming convention for new web properties.

 This server is available to all faculty, staff and students with active college logins.
 By default, the URL of a site created by an individual is the domain followed by their user ID.
 For example: